bcgov/healthgateway/Tools/BaseBuild/README.md

 ### WebClient Production Only Robots.txt Configuration

-Health Gateway has a configurable [robots.txt](../../Apps/WebClient/src/Server/Controllers/RobotsController.cs) that is based on the HealthGateway_Robots.txdt environment variable.
+Health Gateway has a configurable [robots.txt](../../Apps/WebClient/src/Server/Controllers/RobotsController.cs) that is based on the HealthGateway_Robots.txt environment variable.
 Our default is to have all Robots disallowed in non-Production environments.

 Create a ConfigMap for the Robots file